Measles

 If multiple attempts to obtain case information are unsuccessful (e.g., the case, case’s guardian, or health care provider does not return your calls, or the person refuses to divulge information), contact a CDPHE epidemiologist to discuss other options.

-Once a confirmed or highly suspect case is identified, initiate an investigation to determine who may have been exposed to the case.
-The main purpose of identifying contacts is to determine which contacts are susceptible to measles and to determine appropriate disease control recommendations.
-Identifying, notifying, and evaluating contacts may happen in a different order or simultaneously, depending on how information is received.
+Once a confirmed or highly suspect case is identified, initiate an investigation to determine where exposures may have occurred and who were in those spaces.
+The main purpose of identifying contacts is to determine which contacts are susceptible to measles and provide appropriate disease control recommendations.

-- Using the infectious period established during the case investigation, identify settings where exposures may have occurred.
+- Using the infectious period established during the case investigation, identify settings and times where exposures may have occurred.

 - Work with the setting (i.e., the health care facility, school, child care center, etc.) to obtain a list of people who were in the same location as the case or in those areas up to two hours after the case was present and could have been exposed to measles.